-Future Farming Resilience Fund – forthcoming support available
+Future Farming Resilience Fund – ongoing support available

-A picture of a male farmer with his back to the camera, looking our over fields with sheep in the distance
+A male farmer with his back to the camera, looking our over fields with sheep in the distance

 NFU activity